-Following last week’s article about creating user journeys on your website, in this piece I’ll be exploring how businesses can use a framework to organise and structure their customer journey on a broader level - with the journey that starts before customers are even aware of your brand, all the way through to when you've persuaded them to become evangelists for your business and product.
+Following another article about creating user journeys on your website, in this piece I’ll be exploring how businesses can use a framework to organise and structure their customer journey on a broader level - with the journey that starts before customers are even aware of your brand, all the way through to when you've persuaded them to become evangelists for your business and product.

 Strategy Vs Tactics